 2010 Private Placement of Common Stock.
-On June 15, 2010, the Company entered into a stock purchase agreement (the "Stock Purchase Agreement") with 20 investors (the "PIPE Investors") pursuant to which the PIPE Investors agreed to purchase an aggregate of 4,978,000 shares of Common Stock (the "PIPE Shares") at a price of \$1.00 per share.
-Among the PIPE Investors who purchased a portion of the PIPE Shares were Hsu Gamma Investments, L.P. ("Hsu Gamma"), an entity of which Dr. Jane Hsiao, the Company's Chairman of the Board, is general partner, Frost Gamma and Grandtime Associates Limited ("Grandtime"), a Taiwan-based investment company.
+On June 15, 2010, the Company entered into a stock purchase agreement (the "Stock Purchase Agreement") with 20 investors (the "PIPE Investors") pursuant to which the PIPE Investors agreed to purchase an aggregate of 4,978,000 shares of Common Stock (the "PIPE Shares") at a price of \$1.00 per share for aggregate consideration of \$4,978,000.
+Among the PIPE Investors who purchased a portion of the PIPE Shares were Hsu Gamma Investments, L.P. ("Hsu Gamma"), an entity of which Dr. Jane Hsiao, the Company's Chairman of the Board, is general partner, Frost Gamma, as well as Grandtime Associates Limited ("Grandtime"), a Taiwan-based investment company.
 Each of Hsu Gamma, Frost Gamma and Grandtime purchased 1,300,000 PIPE Shares.
 The Company issued the PIPE Shares in reliance upon the exemption from registration under Section 4(2) of the Securities Act of 1933, as amended (the "Securities Act"), and Rule 506 of Regulation D promulgated thereunder.

 10.0% Series A Cumulative Convertible Preferred Stock.
 In June 2009, the Company authorized a new series of preferred stock, designated as 10.0% Series A Cumulative Convertible Preferred Stock, par value \$0.01 per share ("Series A Preferred Stock").
 Holders of the Series A Preferred Stock are entitled to receive, when, as and if declared by the Company's Board of Directors, dividends on each share of Series A Preferred Stock at a rate per annum equal to 10.0% of the sum of (a) \$1.00, plus (b) any and all declared and unpaid and accrued dividends thereon, subject to adjustment for any stock split, combination, recapitalization or other similar corporate action (the "Liquidation Amount").
-Holders of the Series A Preferred Stock also have the right to receive notice of any meeting of holders of Common Stock or Series A Preferred Stock and to vote (on an as-converted into Common Stock basis) upon any matter submitted to a vote of the holders of Common Stock or Series A Preferred Stock.
-With respect to dividend distributions and distributions upon liquidation, winding up or dissolution of the Company, the Series A Preferred Stock ranks senior to all classes of Common Stock and to each other class of the Company's capital stock existing now or hereafter created that are not specifically designated as ranking senior to or pari passu with the Series A Preferred Stock.
-The Company may not issue any capital stock that is senior to or pari passu with the Series A Preferred Stock unless such issuance is approved by the holders of at least 66 2/3% of the issued and outstanding Series A Preferred Stock voting separately as a class.
+Holders of the Series A Preferred Stock also have the right to receive notice of any meeting of holders of Common Stock or Series A Preferred Stock and to vote (on an as-converted into Common Stock basis) upon any matter submitted to a vote of the holders of Common Stock or Series A Preferred Stock existing now or hereafter created that are not specifically designated as ranking senior to or pari passu with the Series A Preferred Stock.
+The Company may not issue any capital stock that is senior to or pari passu with the Series A Preferred Stock.
+The Company may not issue any capital stock that is senior to or pari passu with the Series A Preferred Stock.
+The Company may not issue any capital stock that is senior to or pari passu with the Series A Preferred Stock.